deltorobarba/astrophysics/README.md

 ## Chemistry
-Calculation of emission lines, absorption lines and vibrational frequencies of elements and molecules with [pyscf](https://pyscf.org).
-Calculation of ground state energies in **First Quantization** with *Single-Point Calculations* (Hartree-Fock-SCF, DFT) and *Full Geometry* for different basis sets, and in **Second Quantization**: *Single-Point calculations* based on Post-Hartree-Fock (Coupled Cluster, Møller-Plesset Perturbation, Configuration Interaction), and Quantum algorithms (Variational Quantum Eigensolver) using [openfermion](https://quantumai.google/openfermion/tutorials/intro_to_openfermion).

 **Static Calculations** (No Nuclear Motion Considered During the Calculation).
 These calculations are frequently employed to determine the ground-state energy, calculate electron densities and molecular orbitals, analyze the electronic properties of a specific molecular conformation, and optimize molecular geometries by performing numerous static calculations at slightly varied geometries to locate the lowest energy structure.
 * **Single-Point Energy Calculations** (calculate the energy and properties at a fixed geometry)